 Sending a written credit report dispute is the first step necessary to fix errors on your credit report.
 After sending in your credit report disputing letter, the agency has 30 days to correct any mistakes on the credit report and respond to the letter.

-3. File a Credit Report Lawsuit
+3. File a Credit Report Lawsuit Against The Credit Agency

-If the credit agency does not correct the dispute error on your credit report nor response to the credit dispute letter after 30 days you may be able to file a credit report lawsuit based on damage to your credit score and other types of harm.
+If the credit agency does not correct the disputed error on your credit report nor response to the credit dispute letter after 30 days you may be able to file a credit report lawsuit based on damage to your credit score and other types of harm.

-- Damages for economic loss include denial for a low interest-rate, being turned down for a job, lost opportunity for housing, being terminated from employment, being denied for insurance
+- Damages for economic loss include denial for a low interest-rate, being turned down for a job, lost an opportunity for housing, being terminated from employment, being denied for insurance

-- Non-economic damages loss include loss of sleep, anxiety, lowered reputation, lowered well-being, humiliation and embarrassment, among other symptoms
+- Non-economic damages loss include loss of sleep, anxiety, lowered reputation, lowered well-being, humiliation, and embarrassment, among other symptoms

 - Business damages are recoverable where dreams are dashed and someone who had hoped to start a business is not able to obtain a loan or qualify for credit due to a mistake on a credit report

-Common occurrences are the initial shock and disappointment which occurs on day one when you are faced with having to dispute credit reports, time spent calling and disputing mistakes and errors in the following days, and time spent going back and forth attempting to dispute and correct credit report errors with the agencies.
+Common occurrences are the initial shock and disappointment which occurs on day one when you are faced with having to dispute credit reports, time spent calling and disputing credit report mistakes and errors in the following days, and time spent going back and forth attempting to dispute and correct credit report errors with the agencies.

-Credit Report Dispute Cases that We Accept
+Credit Report Dispute Cases that Our Credit Report Lawyer Accept

 As credit dispute lawyers, we are looking for cases where the agency has made a mistake and the consumer has sent a dispute letter, and the response from the agency is either a denial or refusal to do anything, which results in damage or harm to the consumer.
 The strongest cases are those where we can prove clear liability where the credit agency caused damages or did not fix the problem.